site2site/shareveillance/presentation.md

 ####A website / projector interface that allows Studio-X to curate a dialog with the general public.

-###### paragraph description

-This platform would initiate a conversation between digital and physical environment.
+###### This platform would initiate a conversation between digital and physical environment.
 The bo-X would be split between an online forum and a physical pin-up wall.
 Both sides would be observable via a live video feed.
 A web observer would be prompted to explore this environment through forum discussions using twitter or facebook.
 Those present in studio would be encouraged to answer questions by physically drawing a response on a parallel wall, or re-sketching a page in response to specific feedback.
 Thus invoking a conversation, a critique, a charette or simply humoring a curiosity.

 After-hours, the Sandbo-X would become a forum for critique and online interaction.
 While the physical space might be 'offline' users would populate the bo-X with commentary and discussion amongst themselves.